Adding Custom Songs to Taiko 3DS3

 , then double-click onOkku_Converter.exe

 .
-You should see a command prompt window open, followed by a File Explorer window.- If you don't, you may not have the VC Redistributable pack installed.
+You should see a command prompt window open, followed by a File Explorer window.- If Okku fails to launch, you may not have the VC Redistributable pack installed.
 Double-click on the

 VC_redist.x86.exe

-in the same directory and follow its installation instructions.
+file in the same directory and follow its installation instructions, then try again.

-- If you don't, you may not have the VC Redistributable pack installed.
+- If Okku fails to launch, you may not have the VC Redistributable pack installed.
 Double-click on the

-- Navigate to the location of your TJA file, select it, then click
+- Navigate to the location of your TJA file, then click

 Open

-. - Okku will display the song name, its subtitle, and its list of difficulties.
-Select the difficulty that you want converted.
+- Okku will display the song name, its subtitle, and its list of difficulties.
+Verify that the information corresponds with the TJA you are trying to convert, then select the difficulty that you want converted.

-- Okku will show a few boxes, and should eventually output
+- Okku will show a few boxes, then output

 Done!

-, indicating it has succeeded.
-You can close Okku at this point.
-The converted files will be in the same directory as the original TJA and audio file.
+once it has succeded.
+At this point, Okku can be closed and the converted files will be in the same directory as the original TJA and audio file.

-This section will replace an existing base song in Taiko 3DS3 with your newly converted file.
+In this section, we will use LayeredFS to replace a base song in the game with your newly converted file.

 - Double-click on